Healthy Colon: How To Have Your Happiest Intestine Yet

 Eating for a healthy colon

 In regards to colon health, diet is extremely important as your colon cannot work efficiently if your diet is rich in processed foods and refined sugars.
 These types of foods are void of nutrients, meaning that they cannot feed the nerves and cells within the walls of the colons.
 This results in a starved colon, which then leads to constipation.
 Additionally, you should also reduce your consumption of red meat, as studies have linked high consumption of red meat with colon health issues.
 To promote a healthy colon, fruits and vegetables are an absolute must.
 According to one study, vegetarians have a lower risk of developing colon cancer.
-Adding omega-3’s to your diet can also reduce your risk for colon cancer.
+Adding omega-3’s to your diet can also reduce your risk of colon cancer.
 Omega-3 foods include salmon and walnuts.

 Lastly, increasing your fibre intake can also help to promote a healthy colon, as the fibre helps in the cleansing process.

 Aside from eating a healthy diet and living an active lifestyle, another way in which to promote colon health is by getting a colon screening – a colonoscopy.
 Granted, it’s not the greatest experience but it’s important – especially if you’re at high risk of developing colon cancer.
 It’s also best to consult your doctor about a colonoscopy if you’re experiencing digestive issues such as chronic diarrhea.
-Screening is especially vital as it can find colon cancer early.
+Screening is especially vital as it finds colon cancer early.

 What about a colon cleanse?